 This is a useful way of seeing which Countries/Provinces/Cities are relevant.
-You can define a lower and upper limits for one of the selected variables and the table will update showing only those regions that meet that criteria.
-For example setting a lower limit of 100,000(which is 100 million as all population data is in 000's) 15 to 24 year olds means only China and India are then displayed in the table.
+You can define a lower and upper limits for one of the selected variables and years and the table will update showing only those regions that meet that criteria.

-The filtered page will then change to just those countries that meet the criteria on the selected variable as shown below.
+The filtered page will then change to just those countries that meet the criteria on the selected variable.